gamemann/XDP-Firewall/README.md

 Additionally, if the host's NIC doesn't support XDP-native, the program will attempt to attach via XDP generic.
 The program firstly tries XDP-native, though.

+## Barricade Firewall (Faster)
+I'm working on a new firewall called [Barricade FW](https://github.com/Barricade-FW/Firewall) that is based off of this one.
+The new firewall will include more features and the XDP program itself is already faster than the XDP Firewall's program.
+This is due to using a eBPF map to indicate the current timestamp instead of using the kernel BPF function `bpf_ktime_get_ns()` which apparently impacts performance quite a bit according to [here](https://www.spinics.net/lists/xdp-newbies/msg01713.html).

+The XDP program itself is fully functional in the new Barricade Firewall project and instead of using `libconfig`, it uses JSON to parse the config.

+Feel free to check it out!

 ## Command Line Usage
 The following command line arguments are supported: